-The Local Employment Planning Community (LEPC) will serve as a central planning table comprised of key community representatives such as service providers, employer groups, industry associations, and Chambers of Commerce, and different levels of government.
+The Local Employment Planning Community (LEPC) serves as a central planning table comprised of key community representatives such as service providers, employer groups, industry associations, and Chambers of Commerce, and different levels of government.

-The Council will work to strengthen local capacity to address local workforce development challenges and opportunities through an active consultation with local community, provincial, municipal partners.
-The primary goal for the LEPC will be to participate in collaboration and joint-knowledge building to develop a collective response to the challenges faced in the local community.
-LEPCs will connect diverse local groups (e.g., employers, service providers and other community stakeholders) and their ideas, resources and services (such as skills training) to more effectively plan employment and training service delivery, generate local labour market knowledge, address the workforce development needs of employers, and help shape changes to the local labour market.
+The Council works to strengthen local capacity to address local workforce development challenges and opportunities through an active consultation with local community, provincial, municipal partners.
+The primary goal is collaboration and joint-knowledge building to develop a collective response to the challenges faced in the local community.

-The LEPC will work together to improve labour market conditions in local communities through the provision of research and labour market information to drive innovation in service delivery based on solid evidence based in valuing equally four interacting domains of activity:
+The LEPC works to improve labour market conditions through the provision of research and labour market information to drive innovation in service delivery in valuing equally four interacting domains of activity:

 - Integrated Planning: serving as a central point of contact and key facilitator for linking employers, service providers, other ministries and levels of government and other community groups to identify and respond to labour market and workforce development challenges and opportunities, and gaps in employment and training and human and social services, through collaborative planning.